ingo/ingo.github.io/_recipes/zaalouk.md

 ---
-title: Zaalouk
 category: Sides
 description: An exceptionally nice eggplant salad (more like a paste) for use on bread or pita.
 Using canned tomatoes works very well and is nice in wintertime.
 This one does not contain zucchini and is adapted from a recipe by Claudia Roden.
+image: zaalouk.jpg
 size: 6 servings
 time: 50 minutes
+title: Zaalouk
 ---
 ### Ingredients

 * `1` eggplant (approx 1 1/2 lbs)